 Vegan fine dining?
 You betcha.
 Set between the sacred Ayung River and lush tropical ponds and gardens, the award-winning Sakti Dining Room at Fivelements dishes up fine dining vegan cuisine in an eco-luxurious setting.
 The menu is all about plant-based, raw vegan living foods, masterfully curated into some of the most stunning dishes we’ve ever seen.
 Letting mother nature’s gifts truly shine, different tastes, textures, vibrant colours and pure flavours are prepared with passion and utmost precision.
 To get a taste of the full culinary repertoire, opt for the chef’s signature degustation menus – you won’t regret it.

-Like how peanut butter goes with jelly, martinis and pork ribs are the done thing at Naughty Nuri’s Warung.
-As the original location for this world-famous resto (there’s Naughty Nuri’s Seminyak too), the killer ribs and twisted martinis here helped put Ubud on the international food map way back when.
-Their secret BBQ sauce is lathered on the ribs before being grilled to perfection – you’ll smell Naughty Nuri’s before you even see it, drawn in by the smouldering BBQ that’s sweet, savoury and oh-so sticky!
-You can’t reserve a table, so make sure you get here in good time, and be prepared to share a table with a fellow martini-mate!
+Killer martinis and pork ribs are the done thing at Naughty Nuri’s Warung in Ubud – the original location for this world-renowned resto (there’s Naughty Nuri’s Seminyak and Sanur too).
+The famous ribs and twisted martinis here helped put Ubud on the international food map way back when, and it’s easy to see why.
+Their secret sauce is lathered on the ribs before being grilled to perfection – you’ll smell Naughty Nuri’s before you even see it, drawn in by the smouldering BBQ that’s sweet, savoury and oh-so sticky!
+You can’t reserve a table, so make sure you get here in good time, and be prepared to share a table with a fellow martini-mate.

 Happy feasting Honeys!